USS Caliente

 USS Caliente (AO-53) was a Cimarron-class fleet oiler built during World War II for the U.S. Navy.
 During her career in the Pacific Ocean, Caliente participated in World War II, the Korean War, and the Vietnam War.
 She was highly decorated for fulfilling her dangerous mission of carrying fuel into battle areas.
 She received ten battle stars for World War II, four for the Korean War and eight campaign stars for the Vietnam War.

 Construction and commissioning

 The auxiliary oiler was built by Bethlehem Sparrows Point Shipyard as a type T3-S2-A1 fast petroleum carrier (Maritime Commission contract MC hull 719), and was laid down at Sparrows Point, Maryland, on 2 January 1943.
-She was launched on 25 August 1943, sponsored by Mrs. Helen Essary, widow of noted American journalist, J Frederick Essary.
+She was launched on 25 August 1943, sponsored by Helen Essary, widow of noted American journalist, J. Frederick Essary.
 The ship was commissioned on 22 October 1943.